 The touch sensor detects when the front part (red) of the sensor is pressed, for instance by slowly approaching an obstacle or by simply pressing it.

-When the touch sensor is not touched it will run another chain of commands.
-This can be done with a <Switch Block>.
+- When the touch sensor is not touched it will run another chain of commands.
+This can be done using an <IF-THEN-ELSE> Block.

 This practice task does not involve any robot movement, but it could be added on.

 First, drag a Forever <Loop> Block from the orange Control menu onto the programming canvas.
 Without the Loop, the robot will only evaluate once and it will be hard to determine if the program works properly.
 Then, drag an <IF-THEN-ELSE> Block from the orange Control menu and make sure to put it “inside” the <Loop> Block.